withaspirit/Sample-CRUD-Backend/README.md

 Note that the `UPDATE` command is limited to updating one value on one item at a time.

+### Maven Commands

+These commands interact with the application itself.
+They can be run on any operating system from the terminal navigated to the project folder.
+On Replit, the shell is already in the project folder and the first two commands below are done automatically with the green 'run' button.

+* `mvn clean install` - download the packages for the app to Replit
+* `mvn compile exec:java` - execute the application
+* `mvn test` - run the app's unit tests

+### Shell Commands

+These commands are meant for a Linux shell.
+Note that `file` refers to `java`, `javac`, or `mvn`.

+* `Ctrl+C` (keyboard) - cancel a process in action
+* `kill 1` - restart the application
+* `[file] -version` - check the version of a file, without the brackets
+* `command -v [file]` - check the filepath of a file, without the brackets

 ## Design

 ### Overview

 This application simulates an online store manager.
 It currently lacks integration as a web application.
 My experience with frontend languages like JS and Python is limited to scripting, so I chose to simulate a web application with Java.

-The design pattern used for the GUI is [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).
+The architectural design pattern used for the GUI is [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).
 This separates responsibilities for different functions among different classes.

 [SQLite]((https://github.com/xerial/sqlite-jdbc)) is used as a database because it required less time to configure.